 - Connecticut Carpenters Pension Fund in a landmark $40 million jury verdict in federal district court in New Haven in an actuarial malpractice case brought on behalf of the pension fund that serves unionized carpenters in Connecticut against actuarial firm Watson Wyatt.

 - JPMorgan’s investment management division in the trials, and subsequent favorable resolution, of two lawsuits alleging billions of dollars in damages brought by Ambac and Assured, guarantors of bonds that suffered catastrophic losses in 2007-2008 and by a major corporate investor in subprime securities.
 Each lawsuit alleged gross negligence and breaches of contract and fiduciary duty.

 - Simon Property Group in the dismissal, affirmed by the Delaware Supreme Court, of a high-profile Chancery Court litigation arising out of stock-based compensation allocated to its CEO.

 - Carnival in the dismissal of claims alleging infringement of copyrights in Broadway musicals in performances on cruise ships traveling outside of U.S. waters.

-- Castrol in the successful defense of five separate advertising litigations, securing federal court injunctions against continued broadcast of competitors’ nationwide advertising campaigns.
+- Castrol in the successful defense of five separate advertising litigations, securing federal court injunctions against the continued broadcast of a competitors’ nationwide advertising campaigns.

 Lew previously served as chair and co-chair of the Committee on Intellectual Property of the Commercial and Federal Litigation Section of the New York State Bar Association.
 He is a regular contributor to the New York Law Journal and the National Law Journal, where he writes a column on intellectual property litigation.
 He serves on Paul, Weiss’s Technology Committee.